Navigating Immigration Law · · 15 min read

 Discuss Common Questions and Important Considerations

-Common questions regarding automatic revalidation of visas include:
+Common questions regarding visas include:

 1. What if my permit has expired?